arpy8/LO62/README.md

 ![image](https://github.com/user-attachments/assets/2a3e6b98-7d28-4349-814b-14805d85d352)

 ### **Project Overview**
 LO62 is my electric ripstick project that I've been planning to build for almost 2 years now.
-I am using an ESP32 to control the BLDC motor and a timing belt mechanism.
-I also developed a mobile app using react native which you can find inside the [app](./app) directory for contrlling the motor's speed in various ways.
+I am using an ESP32 to control the BLDC motor with a timing belt mechanism.
+I also developed a mobile app using react native which you can find inside the [app](./app) directory for controlling the motor's speed in various ways.

 I had planned to control the motor using a hand controller made from flex sensors as well but later dropped the idea because the onboard ESP32 couldn't handle both ble and esp-now at the same time due to limited space.